thaoltfv/FDMS/docs/ANGULAR_I18N.md

 ## Overview

 Internationalization (i18n) is the process of designing and preparing your application for use in different locales around the world.
-This project supports multiple languages with Vietnamese (vi-VN) as the primary additional locale alongside English (en-US).
+This project supports multiple languages with Vietnamese (vi) as the primary additional locale alongside English (en-US).

 ## Current Setup

 ### Supported Locales
 - **en-US** (English - United States) - Source locale
-- **vi-VN** (Vietnamese - Vietnam) - Target locale
+- **vi** (Vietnamese - Vietnam) - Target locale

 ### Configuration Files